CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 104.0.sec=In Article 22(5) of Regulation (EU) No 168/2013, the following subparagraph is added:

-104.1.sec=‘When adopting delegated acts pursuant to the first subparagraph concerning Artificial Intelligence systems which are {_safety_components} within the meaning of Regulation (EU) 2024/1689 of the European Parliament and of the Council (*3), the requirements set out in Chapter III, Section {Chapter.III.Section.2.Xnum}, of that Regulation shall be taken into account.
+104.1.sec=‘When adopting delegated acts pursuant to the first subparagraph concerning Artificial Intelligence systems which are {_safety_components} within the meaning of Regulation (EU) 2024/1689 of the European Parliament and of the Council (*3), the requirements set out in {Chapter.III.Section.2.Xref}, of that Regulation shall be taken into account.

 104.=[G/Z/ol-none/s1]